jscs-dev/node-jscs/README.md

 ## Browser Usage

-File [jscs-browser.js](jscs-browser.js) contains browser-compatible version of `jscs`.
+The npm package contains a file named `jscs-browser.js`, which is a browser compatible version of `jscs`.

-Download and include `jscs-browser.js` into your page.
+If you'd like to generate this file yourself, run `npm browserify` after cloning this repo.

+Use `jscs-browser.js` on your page as follows:

 ```html
 <script src="jscs-browser.js"></script>